Adlam4002/week-2-project-site/README.md

 mainImage.src = pictures[i].src;
 });

+To make sure the images cycle in the correct order from any point I could also add their array index as a property within each object (position).
+Then within the for each loop, add to the eventListener function i= picture.pos, so that when the main img source is changed the i is set to that object's index.
+This would prevent cycling through array and clicking on the images from giving a conflicting order.
 I have tested this and it worked.
 This method is only 9 lines of code, the method I used at first was (lines 137 to 164) 27 lines.
 I could also change my arrowkeys to use the same thing so realisically i could have done the same thing with 18 lines rather than the 54 that I used.
 I could have been more efficient.
 I left the code as what I used initially as I did this extra work as a part of reflection on what I could have done better.

 Taking into account both the new methods I figured out and tested I could have used 26 lines to do what I did in 84 lines.
 I hope I'll be able to utilise this in my future work.